 Dilute 2 µL of multicolor fluorescent beads of 200 nm diameter in 18 µL of ethanol.

 Vortex the solution and place 10 µL of the bead solution at the center of a glass bottom dish.
-Make sure to use #1.5 coverglass (with thickness of 0.17 µm) for high-resolution microscopy.
+Make sure to use #1.5 coverglass (with thickness of 0.170 mm) for high-resolution microscopy.

 Leave the dish at RT for 1 h to dry completely.